 Seasonal allergies are caused by pollens of trees, grasses, and weeds.
 Colorful or fragrant flowering plants rarely cause allergy because their pollens are too heavy to be airborne.

 Can Allergies be Serious?

 Allergic patients show reduced resistance to respiratory infections and more severe symptoms when infections occur.
 Allergies are rarely life-threatening, but often cause lost work days, decreased work efficiency, poor school performance, and a negative effect on the enjoyment of life.

 Otolaryngologists (ear, nose, and throat doctors) can test to determine the sources of allergies and assess how to manage them.
-A number of medications are useful in the treatment of allergy including antihistamines, decongestants, and steroids.
-The medical management of allergy also includes counseling in proper environmental control.
+A number of medications are useful in the treatment of allergies including antihistamines, decongestants, and steroids.
+The medical management of allergies also includes counseling in proper environmental control.